CS3219-AY2526Sem1/cs3219-ay2526s1-project-g24/apps/matching-service/README.md

 - `timeout` - No match found within timeout period

 **Note:** Once `matched`, the request is final.
 The collaboration service handles what happens next (user joins, doesn't join, leaves, etc.).

+## Authentication

+The matching API requires authenticated users:

+- The service expects an RS256 JWT issued by the user service.
+Provide it via the `Authorization: Bearer <token>` header or the `access_token` cookie.
+- The SSE endpoint reuses browser cookies, so initialize it with `withCredentials: true` to propagate the session token.
+- JWKS keys are fetched from `AUTH_JWKS_URI` (defaults to `http://localhost:8001/.well-known/jwks.json`).
+- Local development and automated tests can opt out by setting `AUTH_DISABLED=true`.
+When disabled, supply a `x-test-user-id` header or configure `AUTH_FAKE_USER_ID` to choose the acting user.

+Requests missing valid credentials receive `401 Unauthorized`.

 ### Redis Design